tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/常见问题/节点网络问题_intl_en.md

 CDN mainly focuses on content delivery acceleration rather than DDoS prevention.
 You can use CDN's bandwidth cap feature to automatically collect bandwidth usage statistics in 5 minutes.
 If the cap threshold is reached, CDN will respond according to the configuration. **The maximum threshold is 10,000 Tbps**.

 ### Can CDN provide all of its node IPs?
 No. For security concerns, CDN cannot provide a full node IP list.
 However, you can query the IP region on the **Verify Tencent Cloud CDN IP** page.
-For more information, please see [Verify Tencent IP](https://intl.cloud.tencent.com/document/product/228/10747).
+For more information, please see [Verifying Tencent IPs](https://intl.cloud.tencent.com/document/product/228/10747).